Freem11/divegomobile/README.md

 Dive site animal photo gallery, animal sightings within a pre-determined GPS radius are displayed when tapping on a specific dive site anchor icon.

+One tap map centering feature to bring the map to the location of the user.

-Photo flagging feature allowing users to ID incorrectly identifued sea creature photos or to make copy write claims on submitted photos
+Photo flagging feature allowing users to ID incorrectly identifued sea creature photos or to make copy write claims on submitted photos.

-Dive Site flagging feature allowing users to report incorrect dive site names or GPS locations
+Dive Site flagging feature allowing users to report incorrect dive site names or GPS locations.

-How to Guide, explains most features of the app for new users.
+Login/Logout/Register system with persistent login (user stays logged in even after closing browser, unless they deliberately log out) with OAuth integratrions for Google, Facebook and Apple(iOS only).

-Backend integration with Supabase
+Backend integration with Supabase.

 # In Progress Features:

-Login/Logout/Register system with persistent login (user stays logged in even after closing browser, unless they deliberately log out)
+Three Interactive User guides designed to get users acclimated to how to use the app fast:
+Intro Guide - map navigation and how to find active areas, also completes user profile.
+Dive Sites - how to use the search tool to check if a site is in the app and add a new site if not.
+Sighting Submissions - how to add a sea creature sighting, inclduing how to make use of all submission features.

 # Planned Features: